jimwjl666/tronWeb/README.md

 # TronWeb

-A jssdk that encapsulates the TRON HTTP request
+* A jssdk that encapsulates the TRON HTTP request
+* It is best to use in Vue or react projects
+* If you want to use it in HTML, you need to execute NPM run build and then UMD modules and ES modules will be generated

 # Install
 * npm: npm install tronweb
 * bower: bower install tronweb

-# Example Usage
+# Example Usage in React or vue
 ```
 let tronWeb = new TronWeb('http://52.44.75.99:8090');
 tronWeb.setEventServer('http://52.44.75.99:18889');